GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There certainly will be job disruption.
-Because what's going to happen is robots will be able to do everything better than us.
+> ### There is no programming language, no matter how structured, that will prevent programmers from making bad programs.
 >
-> ~ *Elon Musk*
+> ~ *Lawrence Flon*

 ---
 ## 🏎 Quick Facts